Have you ever heard the saying, “it went down the wrong pipe,” after someone has taken a sip or bite of food?

 For those who may no longer be able to consume food by mouth (such as patients with advanced esophagus cancer), a feeding system, such as a feeding tube, may help bypass swallowing and ensure they are getting the necessary nutrition.

-Are you having difficulty swallowing?
+Are you having swallowing problems?

 If you are noticing a sudden or gradual change in your ability to swallow, schedule an appointment with your physician or a specialist to be evaluated.